Igigog/anomaly-modding-book/src/quests/npc_creation.md

 ___

 Guide courtesy of GhenTuong#1278
 Formatting by NLTP_ASHES#0117

 ### Chapter 1: Configuration.

 What is stalker configuration:
-All dynamic objects are configurated in `_unpacked\configs\system.ltx` To not overcrowd the file, different configurations are grouped into multiple files and they are included in system.ltx.
+All dynamic objects are configurated in `_unpacked\configs\system.ltx`.
+To not overcrowd the file, different configurations are grouped into multiple files and they are included in system.ltx.

 What files to pay attention to: